-The longest snake native to the United States, the eastern indigo grows 9 feet long, sleek as a stair banister, with conspicuous black-blue scales.
-It’s non-venomous, docile even when cornered and, at least as far as its diet goes, fond of its fellow snakes, particularly the venomous kind.
+The longest snake native to the United States, the eastern indigo, grows 9 feet long.
+The apex predator is sleek as a stair banister, with conspicuous black-blue scales.
+It’s non-venomous and, at least as far as its diet goes, fond of its fellow snakes, particularly the venomous kind.
 A daytime hunter, it was once a common sight throughout Florida, Georgia, southern Alabama and southeastern Mississippi.
-By 1978, however, its numbers had so declined it was one of the earliest entries on the list of protected wildlife under the Federal Endangered Species Act, victim to human antipathy, cars and the steady degradation of its habitat.
+By 1978, however, its numbers had so drastically declined, victim to human antipathy, cars and the steady degradation of its habitat.
+The eastern indigo was one of the earliest entries on the list of protected wildlife under the Federal Endangered Species Act.

-Eastern indigos had been noticeably absent at the Conservancy’s Apalachicola Bluffs and Ravines Preserve (ABRP) since the last ones were spotted 1982.
+Before reintroduction, eastern indigos had been noticeably absent at TNC’s Apalachicola Bluffs and Ravines Preserve (ABRP) since the last ones were spotted in 1982.
 As an apex predator, the species plays a vital role in the natural balance, a consumer of otherwise unchecked species, especially snakes.
 Many endemic species at ABRP, particularly songbirds, have likely suffered from the imbalance.

-When the first 12 zoo-raised eastern indigos were released to the ABRP, it symbolized success for a partnership 35 years in the making that, in addition to the Conservancy, includes Central Florida Zoo’s Orianne Center for Indigo Conservation, Auburn University, the Florida Fish and Wildlife Conservation Commission, the U.S. Fish and Wildlife Service, the Orianne Society, the Joseph W. Jones Ecological Research Center, National Fish and Wildlife Foundation, Gulf Power, the Fish and Wildlife Foundation of Florida, the U.S. Forest Service and Florida Department of Environmental Protection.
+When the first 12 zoo-raised eastern indigos were released at ABRP in 2017, it symbolized a significant milestone for a partnership 35 years in the making that, in addition to TNC, included, the Central Florida Zoo & Botanical Gardens’ Orianne Center for Indigo Conservation, the Florida Fish and Wildlife Conservation Commission (FWC), U.S. Fish and Wildlife Service, Welaka National Fish Hatchery, The Orianne Society, Joseph W. Jones Ecological Research Center, Southern Company through the National Fish and Wildlife Foundation, and the Fish & Wildlife Foundation of Florida.

-Apalachicola Bluffs was not an arbitrary choice for the snakes’ return.
+Apalachicola Bluffs and Ravines Preserve was not an arbitrary choice for the reintroduction of the eastern indigo snake.
 Originating, poetically enough, with a tract of land called the Garden of Eden, the preserve today is one of Florida conservation’s greatest success stories.
-After 35 years of restoration efforts by the Conservancy and its partners, it is now a fully restored Florida longleaf pine landscape, a vast forest system that once flourished throughout the state, north to Virginia and west to Southern Texas, but is now reduced to only 5 percent of its original map.
+After 35 years of restoration efforts by TNC and its partners, it is now a fully restored Florida longleaf pine landscape, a vast forest system that once flourished throughout the state, north to Virginia and west to Southern Texas, but is now reduced to only 5 percent of its original map.

-“Patient restoration efforts, including groundcover restoration, prescribed burns and replanting, have fully restored the ABRP, part of a region that is now considered one of the five most important biological hotspots in North America,” said David Printiss, the North Florida Program Manager for the Conservancy.
+“Patient restoration efforts, including groundcover restoration, prescribed burns and replanting, have fully restored the ABRP, part of a region that is now considered one of the five most important biological hotspots in North America,” said David Printiss, TNC North Florida Program Manager.

 A lush mosaic of habitats, the preserve is forested with pines, cut with ravines and streams, and carpeted in mile after mile of waving wiregrass.
 As this flora returned, so did the gopher tortoises, bobwhite quail and Florida pine snakes.
 The only missing piece was the eastern indigo.